Life in Lockdown: Khoa’s tips for looking after your mental health in isolation

 Khoa Nguyen is a master’s student from Vietnam, studying Corporate Communications, Marketing and Public Relations under a Chevening scholarship at the University of Leeds.
-He is one of UKCISA’s #WeAreInternational student ambassadors – this article was originally published on their blog.
+He is one of UKCISA’s #WeAreInternational student ambassadors.
 Here are his tips for looking after your mental health while in lockdown.

 COVID-19 has been in the spotlight recently and this is expected to continue for months to come.
 We are facing an unprecedented situation, and it's understandable to feel confused, frightened and even panicked.
 For some, they are able to stay at home with their loved ones; many others face the lockdown completely alone with their friends and family thousands of miles away.
 This includes many international students like me.
 Here are four things that I found very useful for my mental self-care as the outbreak continues.